IntuitionLabs

 Customization & Scalability: Cognos provides a metadata modeling tool (Framework Manager) for defining a semantic layer.
 Dashboards are interactive but somewhat less freeform than Tableau or Power BI (more guided).
 IBM offers Cognos SDKs and extensions for embedding (e.g. Cognos JS API).
 Cognos scales to large enterprise use: it can run in a distributed, clustered mode and handle thousands of users and large report burstings (email/publish).
 The underlying architecture supports high availability and workload management.

-Security & Compliance: IBM Cloud (which hosts Cognos on-demand) supports HIPAA with a BAA (IBM Cloud HIPAA compliance).
+Security & Compliance: IBM Cloud (which hosts Cognos on-demand) supports HIPAA with a BAA ([29]).
 Cognos on cloud runs in an ISO/SOC2 environment.
 Cognos provides row-level security and strong permission controls, integrates with LDAP/Active Directory, and supports SAML SSO.
 It has auditing of user actions.
 For regulated data, IBM Cloud Pak deployments can be validated; IBM services follow strict data controls.
 21 CFR Part 11 compliance would be addressed by environment controls (Cognos itself can record audit trails of report generation, but electronic signature at record entry is outside Cognos’s scope).

 Pharma Use Cases: Cognos has a long history in regulated industries.
 Pharma companies use Cognos for finance and manufacturing analytics (batch records, cost analysis), as well as for clinical data reporting.
 Its ability to produce pixel-perfect reports is useful for regulatory submissions and quality control.
 IBM has case studies of Cognos for global product planning and for EHR analytics in hospitals.
 Its Watson integration also appeals to data science teams in large pharma.